 Originally from New York and France, Maïa Cybelle has called San Francisco home since 2001.
 She is on the Advisory Board of Lunafest (Clif Bar & Co), is the Founder and Chairwoman emeritus of Canyon Cinema Foundation.
-Additionally, she regularly consults tech startups and corporations on operations, administration and employee engagement via her consultancy, Carpenter Consulting Partners, Inc.
+Additionally, she regularly consults businesses on operations, administration and employee engagement via her consultancy, Carpenter Consulting Partners, Inc.

 Her films and videos have been exhibited internationally including, The Whitney Museum of American Art, Ars Electronica LInz, Rotterdam International Film Festival, Pacific Film Archives at the Berkeley Art Museum, Ontario Cinematheque, Anthology Film Archives, Exit Art Gallery NY, Directors Guild of America, The British Film Institute, The Berlinale, The Taiwan Cinematheque, and PBS Television.
 Her films are included in several private collections in North America and her work is distributed by Canyon Cinema (USA), Collectif Jeune Cinema (France) and Canadian Filmmakers Distribution Centre (Canada).

 She has served as a visiting curator for the Pleasure Dome in Toronto, was the Programming Coordinator for MIX NYC at Anthology Film Archives, a curator for SF Cinematheque at Yerba Buena Center for the Arts and a programmer for the SF International Film Festival.
 She was involved for a number of years with Phil Hoffman’s Independent Imaging Retreat in Mt.
 Forest, Ontario and has completed an artist residency at Liaison of Independent Filmmakers of Toronto (2005).